 Bidding will be open to all potential bidders on a non-discriminatory basis.

-The rule and procedures will be simple, covering only those variables listed above.
+The rules and procedures will be simple, covering only those variables listed above.

-The best bid selection will be based on a criteria known in advance
+The best bid selection will be based on a criteria known in advance.

 Information on the winning bids will be posted, allowing interested parties to monitor the process.

-Transwestern's proposal effectively addresses Commission concerns about reserving capacity for shippers.
+Transwestern's proposal effectively addresses any Commission concerns about reserving capacity for shippers.
 Shipper call options, which guarantee future capacity, will be posted and sold in a bidding process to only those parties that place the highest value on the option.
-Additionally, setting appropriate posting periods or providing direct email notification will help ensure that all parties receive adequate notice of available Shipper call options.
+Additionally, setting appropriate posting periods or providing direct e-mail notification will help ensure that all parties receive adequate notice of available shipper call options.
 The ability to manage future capacity requirements through prepaying a portion of the transportation rate offers significant benefits to shippers as described in this filing.

 Adequacy of Capacity; Effect on Other Services

-Options on transportation will be available for firm capacity only, and may be sold for capacity that is currently posted as available on Transwestern's internet site, or for capacity that will become available in the future.
-Options may be exercised only once.
-Transwestern will modify its systematic program of transportation capacity recordkeeping to identify not only the available capacity and associated contracts, but all put and call options on available capacity.
+Options on transportation will be available for firm capacity only, and may be sold for capacity that is currently posted as available on Transwestern's internet site.
+An option may be exercised only once prior to the expiration date.
+Transwestern will modify its of transportation capacity program to identify not only the available capacity and associated contracts, but all put and call options on available capacity.
 The introduction of a transportation capacity and options book will ensure that the sale of options or subsequent management of Transwestern's options program shall in no way affect the availability of firm transportation capacity for existing shippers.

 The exercising of put or call options will not negatively affect the capacity release market because the purpose of options differs from that of capacity release.
-The options program is intended to help shippers with long-term strategy planning and permanent capacity decisions, while capacity release historically has served as a day-to-day tool to manage capacity needs.
-Therefore, Transwestern does not anticipate that the options program will compete with capacity release.
+The options program is intended to help shippers with long-term capacity planning and permanent capacity decisions, while capacity release historically has served as a day-to-day tool to manage capacity needs.
+Therefore, the options program will not compete with capacity release.
 Firm transportation agreements with an options amendment remain eligible for release in the capacity release program.

-Moreover, the proposed transport options program will have no adverse effect on receipt and delivery point flexibility, nominations and scheduling, priority of service, operating conditions or curtailment under Transwestern's tariff, or the right of first refusal provisions of Transwestern's existing firm transportation agreements.
+Moreover, the proposed transport options program will have no adverse effect on receipt and delivery point flexibility, nominations and scheduling, priority of service, operating conditions or curtailment under Transwestern's tariff, capacity release, or the right of first refusal provisions of Transwestern's existing firm transportation agreements.
+As explained in the "Waivers" section of this filing, Transwestern is requesting the ability to sell firm transportation capacity on a limited-term basis for capacity that is subject to an option, similar to sale of limited term capacity in Tennessee Gas Pipeline Company.

 Service